ChaoticBrave/VagrantStoryRandomizer/README.md

 A randomized game has been proven to work with both Beetle PSX and DuckStation.
 ## Releases
 If you want the latest build, use the Latest folder.
+The latest experimental build will be in the Experimental Builds folder.

 Both old stable and experimental builds can be found here:

 https://mega.nz/folder/wFV3CTzQ#NPZK8E4Wy-c_98T4n2DMTQ

 ## Updates
-* A bug has been fixed where the "Keep Item Stats" parameter produces half-finished Gems in Weapons and Shields.
+* The randomized weapon names, models and types are consistent by default.
+The option to make them inconsistent is available though.
+* For the first time in ages, there is an experimental build.
+This one will randomize the models which an enemy uses.
+For the time being, an enemy can only use the model of that which it shares a weapon with.
+No enemy can use Rosencrantz though as he can crash the game.
+What a harlot!
+If you think this could be made more ambitious, or even needs to be scaled back, then let me know.
+It will be v0.8.86.1 in the Experimental Builds folder.

 ## To Do
 * Make the enemy drops randomizer independent from the enemy randomizer.
 * Randomize enemy stats.
 * Randomize Ashley's starting data.
-* Find a way to randomize enemy models.
 * Last-ditch effort to change which models Ashley uses.

 If you wish to keep up-to-date with this project and what will be updated short-term, a link to the Trello can be found below: